ibm-messaging/mq-gitops-samples/ccdt-deployment/README.md

-# mq-gitops-samples
-GitOps ccdt web server sample
+# GitOps - JSON CCDT web server on OpenShift deployment sample

 This folder contains an ArgoCD application that can be used to deploy an nginx web server that will serve a JSON ccdt file, alternatively you can deploy the YAML samples in this order: